-There is a £5M upper cost limit for this Cancer Programme Competition.
-The cost of proposed projects should be inclusive of VAT (contract value).
-However, please ensure the proposed project deliverables could be reasonably achieved within the proposed contract duration, and all requested costs be justified.
+The upper cost limit for the Cancer Programme is £4 million (NET).
+Please ensure the proposed project deliverables could be reasonably achieved within the proposed contract duration, and all requested costs be justified.

-Eligible costs include salary, recruitment, consumable, overhead, estate, and contractor costs.
+Eligible costs include salary, recruitment, independent evaluation (please see section 4e), consumable, overhead, estate, and contractor costs.
+Please refer to section 6 for more details.